khalifaali/groupMeToGooglePhotos/README.md

 <h2><em>Updates</em></h2>
 <p>The script is still a work in progress but as of right now you can load group messages, and save pictures in a directory named after
  the target groupchat.
 Functionality to upload to media to google photos has been added, but there seems to be a bug with uploading .jpeg/.jpg,.png files.
-Google accepts .mp4 files. </p>
+Google is only accepting .mp4 files, however the files are not showing in the newly created album.
+Basically, nothing is being added to the albums that are created because of a google photos api bug.
+Nevertheless, you can upload the downloaded photos into google photos through the webapp.</p>

 I have yet to integrate the google photos code because I am still testing and refactoring the code for it.
 However, the code can be found in gp_upload.py.
 As a note, debugging messages will be shown when code is run.